XRedCubeX/amonet/README.md

-# amonet
+# Amonet
-This is a MediaTek bootrom exploit for Meizu M2.
+This is a MediaTek bootrom exploit for Meizu M5c.
 Exploit is made by [xyzz](https://github.com/xyzz/amonet).
+The exploit was originally ported to Meizu M2 by Dinolek.

 ## License
 `brom-payload` includes code from Linux kernel, and is therefore licensed under GPLv2.